umbraco/UmbracoDocs/Tutorials/Creating-and-distributing-a-package/index.md

 ### Creating an Our API key

-If you had back to Our Umbraco and visit the [package overview][member-package-overview], then you will notice that there is a button under your package that says "API Keys".
+If you head back to Our Umbraco and visit the [package overview][member-package-overview], then you will notice that there is a button under your package that says "API Keys".
 Each package api key is tied to that specific package, if you visit the page then you can create keys with a name you can use to differentiate the keys.
 Once you make a key it will show once, as soon as you refresh or navigate away the key will be gone and you'll have to make a new one if you lose it.

 Once you created your key, make sure to copy and paste it somewhere.
 We will need to use it a few times in the coming steps, remember if you lose it you will have to make a new one!